 Be open to making mistakes

-Mistakes can be evident when evaluating the scope and timeline of a project, especially for newcomers in consulting.
+Mistakes can be evident when evaluating the scope and timeline of a project, especially for newcomers.
 With the lack of adequate experience, it might be hard to accurately estimate the timeline of projects, and that is okay; the likelihood of mistakes happening should not limit you from taking on a job.
 Continuous writing of proposals and gathering information on your workflow will improve your estimations each and every time.

 Offer editing